A New Rule Is About To Change Every Trip to Europe

 The ETIAS hit headlines recently when it was announced that the fee would be 20 euros (around $23 USD) per person, rather than the 7-euro fee that was initially proposed.
 Notably, travelers who are under the age of 18 or over the age of 70 are exempt from the application fee, though all travelers will still have to apply and be approved for an ETIAS regardless of their age.

 This price hike comes in response to inflation and higher operating costs than were previously expected.
 It has also taken longer than anticipated to roll out the ETIAS, largely due to the need to align policies and coordinate procedures between so many different countries.
-EU authorities expect the increased revenue to help pay for features such as upgraded automation, stronger encryption, and improved coordination with systems, such as the Entry/Exit System (EES) that is due to begin in October 2025.
-The latter is a new, automated system to track departures and arrivals from member states with biometric data, replacing the traditional passport stamping.
+EU authorities expect the increased revenue to help pay for features such as upgraded automation, stronger encryption, and improved coordination with the new Entry/Exit System (EES).

 How Does the ETIAS Compare to Other Visas?

 Other countries have introduced similar electronic travel authorizations or are considering their implementation.
-For example, an electronic travel authorization for the U.K. costs £16 (around $21).
-Hop on a flight to Australia, and your ETA will set you back AU$20 ($13 USD); for New Zealand, it’s NZ$17 ($10 USD).
+For example, the Electronic Travel Authorization (ETA) for the U.K. costs £20 (around $27) as of April 2026.
+Hop on a flight to Australia, and your ETA will set you back AU$20 ($14 USD); for New Zealand, it’s NZ$17 ($10 USD).

 While no one likes extra tourism fees, in practice, paying an additional $23 for a European vacation or business trip isn’t likely to be a deal breaker for most travelers, given the cost of the trip as a whole.
-However, it’s important to be prepared for these new entry requirements ahead of time so you can avoid any last-minute stress before you jet off to Europe.
+However, it’s important to be prepared for these new entry requirements ahead of time so you can avoid any last-minute stress before you jet off to Europe later this year.

 More from our network